 The EndNote desktop program is currently one of the most popular citation management programs at UCSD.
-The Web version of EndNote is available freely, with a slightly upgraded version also available at no cost to UC, due to our subscription to Web of Science.
-EndNote web/online version can be used alone or as a compliment to desktop EndNote X-X9, or higher.
+The Web version of EndNote is available freely, with a slightly upgraded version also available at no cost to UC students, faculty & staff, due to our subscription to Web of Science.
+EndNote web/online version can be used alone or as a compliment to the desktop EndNote X-X9, or higher.

 Accessing EndNote (Web)